 Jacob has his own reasons for teaching Alma to control her gift.
 Try as he might, he hasn’t been able to use his own talents to subvert his predetermined fate.
 Now he wants her to devote her life to rescuing him from his earlier fate.
 He frequently jumps in and out of her consciousness, keeping her thoughts disrupted and not allowing her to think things through on her own in order come to her own conclusions.
 In other words, he’s trying to coerce her into helping him.
 He’s desperate, but he’s also her father, which should make him act more unselfishly toward her.
 For that reason, I’m suspicious of his motivations.

 One of Jacob’s metaphorical guises in the Mad Hatter, from Alice in Wonderland and Through the Looking Glass.
-(The other is the wizard from The Wizard of Oz, a liar and faker.)
+(The other is the wizard from The Wizard of Oz, another liar and faker.)
 In the book, Alice’s adventures in Wonderland take on the form of a card game, with characters taking on the identities of playing cards, such as the queen of hearts.
 This dovetails with Jacob passing his blackjack game to Alma, which is based on the card game.
 In Through the Looking Glass, Alice wanders through a life sized chess game, which is a game of strategy played on a checkerboard rather than in a linear fashion.
 This corresponds to Jacob’s belief that time and reality are non linear.

-The Mad Hatter is a confusing, basically unhelpful, expert in both books, similar to the false wizard in the Wizard of Oz.
+The Mad Hatter is a confusing, basically unhelpful, expert in both Alice books, similar to the false wizard in the Wizard of Oz.
 The Hatter’s constant companion is the equally mad March Hare, who would correspond to Farnaz.
 As a result of previous misadventures, the Mad Hatter and the March Hare are perpetually stuck in a tea party and thus always drinking tea.

-The Hatter once sang for the Queen of Hearts at a tea party, but she hated his performance so much that she declared he “murdered the time” she’d listened to him.
+The Hatter once sang for the Queen of Hearts at a tea party, but she hated his performance so much that she declared he “murdered the time” she’d spent listening to him.
 The Queen sentenced the Hatter to death, which he escaped.
 Time got its revenge anyway by freezing itself for the Hatter and March Hare, trapping them in the activity they were involved in at the moment.